-Diane is currently a part-time graduate student at Erasmus University in Rotterdam (in the Netherlands), where she is (slowly) working towards a PhD.
+Diane Ragsdale is an Assistant Professor of Arts Management and Entrepreneurship in the College of Performing Arts and serves as Program Director for the MA program.
+She is also currently a doctoral candidate at Erasmus University Rotterdam (in the Netherlands), where she lectured 2011-2015 in the cultural economics and sociology of the arts programs.
 Her research centers on the relationship between nonprofit resident professional theaters in America and Broadway (the commercial theater center in the US), and how this relationship has evolved since the mid-twentieth century.
 (Those interested in this topic may want to read her 2011 HowlRound publication, In the Intersection: Partnerships in the New Play Sector, a report on a meeting of nonprofit and commercial theater producers).

-She holds an MFA in Acting & Directing from University of Missouri Kansas City and a BS in Psychology and BFA in Theater from Tulane Universit in New Orleans.
+Diane holds an MFA in Acting & Directing from University of Missouri Kansas City and a BS in Psychology and BFA in Theater from Tulane University in New Orleans.
 In 2002, she attended the inaugural Executive Program for Nonprofit Leaders at Stanford University’s Graduate School of Business (a program of National Art Strategies).
-In recent years she has attended two Salzburg Global Seminars–once as a participant, and once as a speaker–and has participated in a week-long training/residency program with the organization Common Cause.
+In recent years she has attended three Salzburg Global Seminars–twice as a participant, and once as a speaker–and has participated in a week-long training/residency program with the organization Common Cause.

 Diane is married to Dutchman Jaap Boter, a scholar with posts at the University of Amsterdam and the VU University Amsterdam.
 He holds an MA in Musicology and a PhD in Business Economics.